kema-dev/ft_transcendence/docs/kema/kema.md

 # kema-dev

+## ongoing

+* TODO fix cookie set for authentication
+* TODO set cookie on 42 authentication
 * TODO add 2FA option

-* TODO fix cookie set for authentication
-* TODO set cookie with auth42
-* TODO send default password to user and / or prompt him to change it when authenticating with 42 / or just disable password for such users
-* TODO fix npm warnings in all containers if possible and relevant
+## later

-* TODO find a way to generate valid https certificates for nestjs and vuejs (maybe with lets encrypt)
+* TODO find a way to generate valid https certificates for nestjs and vuejs (maybe using lets encrypt's certbot)
+* TODO change readme's images using a gif of a live game and some screenshots of the website
 * TODO Setup GitHub Actions for build testing

+## known issues

+* registering with a login / email further used with 42 connection makes 42 account override the previous account

-## final server
+## on final server deployment

 * http to https redirection
 * save logs every 10 minutes